tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 What is [Aphrodite](aphrodite.sh) and what am I aiming to accomplish by building it?

-First and foremost
+To simplify application development.
+The hardest thing in application develpoment being state management so first and foremost

 > To fix state management.

-A little more specific
+And a little more specific

 > To remove incidental complexity from state management for modern applications.

 And even more specific, but which is a non-obvious statement at the outset,

-> To make peer-2-peer & local/offline-first software as easy to develop as traditional client-server software.
+> To make peer-2-peer & offline-first software as easy to develop as traditional client-server software.

-This statement is the conclusion of analyzing the complexities involved in state management and current software trends below.
+This statement is the conclusion of analyzing the complexities involved in state management, current software trends, and which state models are most flexible, below.

 On to state --